Sohilkhalifa432/online-order-revenue-analytics-system/README.md

 ## 📬 Connect

-If you found this project interesting or have feedback, feel free to connect on [LinkedIn](#) or raise an issue in this repo!
+If you found this project interesting or have feedback, feel free to connect on  or https://www.linkedin.com/in/sohil-khalifa-5246052b9/ raise an issue in this repo!

 ---